PostedSeptember 21, 2021, 4:59 PM

 Yes.
 She would have liked me to invite her earlier, something I hadn’t imagined.
 I had such an intimate relationship with rue de Verneuil that I never thought of sharing it.
 Unless I was asked.
 A few people have already said to me, “Oh, I would love to visit your father’s house.”
 Of course, I opened the door and I understood that it was moving.
 But I never offered it first.
 Walking into this apartment upsets me.
 It has calmed down a bit over the years, but I go back thirty years each time.
 I didn’t think my mother wanted it.

-You never talked about your father’s disappearance?
+You never talked regarding your father’s disappearance?

 We kept our pain, we didn’t share it.
 At 19, it was such a brutal episode.
 I was completely unprepared and I no longer lived at home.
 It’s as if each of us had appropriated her pain… It was strange.
 Not to mention that this death is very unique.
 Everyone around us had a say.
-Automatically, we began to protect ourselves and internalize our heartbreak rather than talk about it.
+Automatically, we began to protect ourselves and internalize our heartbreak rather than talk regarding it.

 You describe yourself as shy, but in the film you also describe yourself as a jealous person.
 That is to say?

 My sisters and I have all three (note: Kate Barry, Charlotte Gainsbourg and Lou Doillon) different fathers and stories.
 Kate made a lot of noise because of her bullshit and it monopolized the attention.
 I left quite early to act in films and I was then quickly less present.
 On the weekends, I went to see my father and I felt like I was missing a lot of things at home.
 Even though I was fulfilled, I felt this somewhat selfish feeling.
-Strangely, it could be associated with the only child syndrome, despite the chance of having had brothers and sisters.
+Strangely, it might be associated with the only child syndrome, despite the chance of having had brothers and sisters.
 Mom also changed when she had Lou.
 She has become much more of a mother, organizing meals at home.

 Would you have liked her to do the same with you?